EthanOrlander/genFigSpec/README.md

 As an example, I have performed the above steps in [this fork of pulumi](https://github.com/EthanOrlander/pulumi/tree/genFigSpec).
 You'll see that [**pkg/cmd/pulumi/pulumi.go**](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/pkg/cmd/pulumi/pulumi.go#L39) now imports this package and attaches the command on [line 218](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/pkg/cmd/pulumi/pulumi.go#L218) using `cmd.AddCommand(genFigSpec.GenFigSpec)`.
 You'll also see a file [**fig/pulumi.ts**](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/fig/pulumi.ts) that contains the generated skeleton Fig autocomplete spec for Pulumi.
-(I ran it through Fig's linter manually if you're wondering why it looks formatted)
+(I ran it through Fig's linter manually if you're wondering why it looks formatted).

+I've also added the command in [this fork of OpenShift](https://github.com/EthanOrlander/oc/tree/genFigSpec).

 ## What's next